DuempelmannLea/endometriosis_endometrium_scRNA_atlas/README.md

 ### **Acknowledgment**
 We would like to acknowledge the additional authors of the accompanying publication for their invaluable contributions to this project:
-Jitka Skrabalova, Brett McKinnon, Thomas Andrieu, Wiebke Solass, Cinzia Donato, Ryan Lusby, Sarah Carl, Peter Nestorov, and Michael D. Mueller.
+Jitka Skrabalova, Brett McKinnon, Thomas Andrieu, Wiebke Solass, Cinzia Donato, Peter Nestorov, and Michael D. Mueller.

 ## **Contact**